Teal-Ewer/poker-push-fold-trainer/README.md

 If you play enough poker tournaments, you will find yourself in a “short-stack” situation where your tournament life is on the line.
 In these scenarios, the most profitable way to play is to use the Push/Fold system.
 Simply put, if you have a good hand before the flop (any community cards come out) you put all your chips in for a chance to double up - if you lose the hand you're out of the tournament.

-Poker pros memorize charts that tell them what they should do when put in a Push/Fold situation.
+Poker pros memorize [charts](https://upswingpoker.com/push-fold-tournament-strategy-charts/) that tell them what they should do when put in a Push/Fold situation.
 This game will help you test your memorization of these charts by presenting you with a random poker hand and giving you the chance to push or fold your chip stack.
 If you get 10 hands in a row correct you will gain poker pro status and win the tournament!
 If you get even 1 hand wrong you’ll lose the game and be booted from the tournament!

-The idea for this game came

 ## Getting Started: